m-soro/Level_2_HACCP/README.md

 : Any illness caused by eating contaminated food.

 Food handler
-:Anyone whose work involves food, and whose action or inaction could damage the safety of food.
+: Anyone whose work involves food, and whose action or inaction could damage the safety of food.

 Food safety
-:The protection of consumer health and well-being by protecting food from anything that could cause harm.
+: The protection of consumer health and well-being by protecting food from anything that could cause harm.

 Legislation
-:The general term for laws and regulations.
+: The general term for laws and regulations.

 ## The benefits of food safety